-( Or “Gangs” as police refer to them) That are suspected of violence in communities.
+( Or “Gangs” as police refer to them) Those are suspected of violence in communities.
 Like similar programs throughout the country, focused deterrent relies on internet surveillance.

-Police go through thousands of young peoples social media post looking to see if their gang affiliated, bragging about crimes or what rap lyrics they are singing, than compile the information and store it in a database.
-A lot of social media posted by teens especially young boys is them simply being boys and lying, bragging and just trying to show their peers they cool, with little intent on doing any harm or committing a crime.
+Police go through thousands of young people’s social media posts looking to see if their gang-affiliated, bragging about crimes, or what rap lyrics they are singing then compile the information and store it in a database.
+A lot of social media posted by teens especially young boys are simply being boys and lying, bragging, and just trying to show their peers they cool, with little intent on doing any harm or committing a crime.

 Philadelphia last year had a big case of a young man who tweeted out rapper Meek Mill’s Rap lyrics.
-He was than targeted because the lyrics involved some gun and drug talk.
+He was then targeted because the lyrics involved some gun and drug talk.
 The young man was already on juvenile probation for a school lunchroom fight and placed in the Focused Deterrent database.
 After police say what he posted they contacted his probation officer and his house with his parents was raided.
-A gun was found in bedroom and not where the teen and a friend where playing video games.
+A gun was found in a bedroom and not where the teen and a friend were playing video games.
 The teen was arrested and charged with illegally possessing a firearm.
-The district attorney also argued that the Meek Mill rap song he tweeted was proof that the gun belong to the teen even though there was no proof or finger prints the teen had touched the gun.
+The district attorney also argued that the Meek Mill rap song he tweeted was proof that the gun belongs to the teen even though there were no proof or fingerprints the teen had touched the gun.
 He was later let go when a judge ruled there was no legal basis for the gun charges.

 If your a parent with a teen reading this PLEASE talk with your teen and make him/her know how serious Law enforcement is about what they post on their social media accounts and EVERYTHING posted can be seen!